ashokyannam/AI-Drone/Flying-Car-Estimation-CPP/README.md

 For this project, you will be interacting with a few more files than before.

- - The EKF is partially implemented in `QuadEstimatorEKF.cpp`
+ - The Extended Kalman Filter (EKF) is partially implemented in `QuadEstimatorEKF.cpp`

  - Parameters for tuning the EKF are in the parameter file `QuadEstimatorEKF.txt`